Edmund Husserl

-Edmund Gustav Albrecht Husserl (Note: /ˈhʊsɜːrl/ HUUSS-url, /USalsoˈhʊsərəl/ HUUSS-ər-əl) (/de-AT/; 8 April 1859 – 27 April 1938) was an Austrian-German philosopher and mathematician who established the school of phenomenology.
+Edmund Gustav Albrecht Husserl (Note: /ˈhʊsɜːrl/ HUUSS-url, /USalsoˈhʊsərəl/ HUUSS-ər-əl) (/de-AT/; 8 April 1859 – 27 April 1938) was an Austrian and German philosopher and mathematician who established the school of phenomenology.

 In his early work, he elaborated critiques of historicism and of psychologism in logic based on analyses of intentionality.
 In his mature work, he sought to develop a systematic foundational science based on the so-called phenomenological reduction.
-Arguing that transcendental consciousness sets the limits of all possible knowledge, Husserl redefined phenomenology as a transcendental-idealist philosophy.
+Arguing that transcendental consciousness sets the limits of all possible knowledge, Husserl redefined phenomenology as a transcendental idealist philosophy.
 Husserl's thought profoundly influenced 20th-century philosophy, and he remains a notable figure in contemporary philosophy and beyond.

 Husserl studied mathematics, taught by Karl Weierstrass and Leo Königsberger, and philosophy taught by Franz Brentano and Carl Stumpf.
 He taught philosophy as a Privatdozent at Halle from 1887, then as professor, first at Göttingen from 1901, then at Freiburg from 1916 until he retired in 1928, after which he remained highly productive.
 In 1933, under racial laws of the Nazi Party, Husserl was banned from using the library of the University of Freiburg due to his Jewish family background and months later resigned from the Deutsche Akademie.
 Following an illness, he died in Freiburg in 1938.